rubiety/audited-deferrable/README.md

     Audited.defer_with = :resque

-After this, all of your audits will be written to the resque queue, and to completely them you'll need to run a resque worker:
+After this, all of your audits will be written to the resque queue, and to complete them you'll need to run a resque worker:

     $ QUEUE=audited rake environment resque:work